 ¶ Sufficiently-small KBOs would not have reached the melting point of water ice at formation by streaming instability, and intermediate-sized KBOs may have partially aqueously differentiated, where internal melting of water ice may not have extend to the surface.
 Plasma immersion of smaller hot-classical KBOs with pristine surfaces that did not undergo melting of water ice would also have acquired an igneous crust at 4,567 Ma, but that crust would not be depleted in bulk gneissic sediments, and thus would exhibit a much-higher silicate concentration, closer to chondritic, but also volatile depleted and siderophile depleted.

 (see section, STARS, PLANETS, MOONS, MINOR PLANETS AND COMETS)

 Symmetrical flip-flop fragmentation:

-¶ An alternative star formation mechanism, designated ‘symmetrical flip-flop fragmentation’, is suggested to have ‘condensed’ a twin-binary pair of disk instability objects around a large brown-dwarf-mass prestellar/protostellar core, where the twin-binary disk instability (di) objects were much-more massive than the diminutive core.
-Orbital interplay progressively transferred kinetic energy and angular momentum from the massive twin-binary di object to the diminutive brown dwarf by the mechanism of equipartition, which evaporated the former core into a circumbinary orbit around the twin-binary di objects, as the di objects spiraled inward to conserve system kinetic/potential energy and angular momentum.
-And di objects evolved into our former binary-Sun.
+¶ An alternative star formation mechanism, designated ‘symmetrical flip-flop fragmentation’, is suggested to have ‘condensed’ a twin-binary pair of disk instability objects around a large brown-dwarf-mass protostellar core, where the twin-binary disk instability (DI) objects were much-more massive than the diminutive core.
+Orbital interplay progressively transferred kinetic energy and angular momentum from the massive twin-binary DI-object to the diminutive brown dwarf by the mechanism of equipartition of kinetic energy, which evaporated the former core into a circumbinary orbit around the twin-binary DI-objects, as the DI-objects spiraled inward, conserving system energy and angular momentum.
+The DI-objects evolved into our former binary-Sun.

 – 2nd gen. ― Jupiter-Saturn